learn-co-curriculum/practical-big-o-lesson-plan/README_STUDENTS.md

 For every element of the array (that's `O(n)`) we have to try to combine it with **_every other element of the array_** (also `O(n)`).

-So if we had an 8 element array, `hasTargetSum` would attempt to add the first element to 8 other things.
+With an array of 8 elements, `hasTargetSum` would add the first element to 8 other things.
 Then for the second element, `hasTargetSum` would add it to all 8 other elements.
 This would occur for every element in the array.
 In total, this function would do 8 * 8 units or work, or 64 comparisons.

 ![Road Runner](https://media.giphy.com/media/LfT85xyPFiGrK/200w_d.gif)